 The EU has set itself ambitious energy and climate change objectives for 2020.
 Smart meters are one of the measures to contribute to achieving these objectives by providing real-time information on energy consumption to end-consumers.
 It was agreed that EU member countries are required to have smart meters across 80 per cent of their metering infrastructures by 2020.
 How this opportunity affects Telenor: A fundamental enabler for the Smart Grid is a widely available, secure two-way communications platforms often based on mobile based connectivity (IoT).
 A range of assets in the possession of the mobile industry are uniquely suited to providing such platform for the Smart Utilities, including coverage, end-to-end security, experience in managing millions of distributed objects and volumes of data, as well as financial strength and stability of the mobile ecosystem.
 Telenor is well positioned to take a fair share of these climate change related business opportunities both in EU member countries where we have direct mobile operations, but also in non-European countries through industry partnerships.
 According to reports published by Berg Insight, smart metering has reached a stage of early maturity with mass-rollouts underway in significant parts of Western Europe.
-Almost 40 percent of the 281 million electricity customers in EU28+2 had a smart meter at the end of 2017, a share that is set to increase to 70 percent over the coming five years.
+Smart meters accounted for around 87 percent of the total electricity meter shipments in 2018.
+Approximately 44 percent of the electricity customers in EU28+2 had a smart meter at the end of 2018 and the penetration rate is expected to reach 71 percent by 2023.
+As a consequence, annual shipments of smart electricity meters will reach a peak of around 25 million units per year in the early 2020s.